-For a chemical reaction to occur, the molecules involved must collide with one another under appropriate conditions, and it is enzymes that help create appropriate conditions when introduced to these collisions.
-For example, under normal conditions, without the presence of an appropriate enzyme, the glucose molecules and phosphate molecules in glucose-6-phosphate will remain bonded to one another.
-Introduce the hydrolase enzyme, glucose-6-phosphatase, and the glucose and phosphate molecules will separate from one another.
+For chemical reactions to occur, molecules must collide under appropriate conditions that enzymes can help create.
+For example, without the presence of an appropriate enzyme, the glucose molecules and phosphate molecules in glucose-6-phosphate will remain bonded.
+But when you Introduce the hydrolase enzyme, the glucose and phosphate molecules separate.

-Many enzymes catalyze reactions without help, but some require an additional nonprotein component called a cofactor.
-Cofactors may be inorganic ions such as Fe2+, Mg2+, Mn2+, or Zn2+, or consist of organic or metallo-organic molecules known as co-enzymes.
+While many enzymes catalyze reactions by themselves, some require additional nonproteins components called "cofactors," which may be inorganic ions such as Fe2+, Mg2+, Mn2+, or Zn2+, or they may consist of organic or metallo-organic molecules known as "coenzymes."

 - Oxidoreductases catalyze oxidation reactions in which electrons travel from one molecule to another.
-An example is alcohol dehydrogenase, which converts alcohols to aldehydes or ketones.
-This enzyme makes alcohol less toxic as it breaks it down.
-It also plays a key role in the fermentation process.
+An example: alcohol dehydrogenase, which converts alcohols to aldehydes or ketones.
+This enzyme makes alcohol less toxic as it breaks it down, and it also plays a key role in the fermentation process.

 - Transferases catalyze the transportation of a functional group from one molecule to another.
-Aminotransferases are a good example.
-They catalyze the amino acid degradation by removing amino groups.
+Prime examples include aminotransferases, which catalyze amino acid degradation by removing amino groups.

-- Hydrolase enzymes catalyze hydrolysis or the process by which single bonds are broken down upon exposure to water.
-Glucose-6-phosphatase is an example of a hydrolase that removes the phosphate group from glucose-6-phosphate, leaving glucose and H3PO4 (phosphoric acid).
+- Hydrolase enzymes catalyze hydrolysis, where single bonds are broken down upon exposure to water.
+For example, glucose-6-phosphatase is a hydrolase that removes the phosphate group from glucose-6-phosphate, leaving glucose and H3PO4 (phosphoric acid).

-- Lyases catalyze the breaking of various chemical bonds by means other than hydrolysis and oxidation, often forming a new double bond or a new ring structure.
+- Lyases catalyze the breakdown of various chemical bonds by means other than hydrolysis and oxidation, often forming new double bonds or ring structures.
 Pyruvate decarboxylase is an example of a lyase that removes CO2 (carbon dioxide) from pyruvate.

-- Isomerases catalyze structural shifts in molecules, causing a change in shape.
-An example is ribulose phosphate epimerase, which catalyzes the interconversion of ribulose-5-phosphate and xylulose-5-phosphate.
+- Isomerases catalyze structural shifts in molecules, causing changes in shape.
+An example: ribulose phosphate epimerase, which catalyzes the interconversion of ribulose-5-phosphate and xylulose-5-phosphate.

-- Ligases are in charge of the catalysis of ligation, also known as the combination of a pair of substrates, or reactants.
-A good example is hexokinases, a ligase that catalyzes the interconversion of glucose and ATP with glucose-6-phosphate and ADP.
+- Ligases catalyze ligation--the combination of pairs of substrates.
+For example, hexokinases is a ligase that catalyzes the interconversion of glucose and ATP with glucose-6-phosphate and ADP.

 Examples in Everyday Life

-One of the most common examples of how enzymes impact elements of everyday life comes in the form of soaps and detergents.
-Enzymes in laundry detergents degrade stain-causing proteins, and lipases help dissolve fat stains.
-Thermotolerant and cryotolerant enzymes function in extreme temperatures—hot or cold—and are useful for industrial processes where high temperatures are required or for bioremediation under harsh conditions, such as those in the Arctic.
+Enzymes impact everyday life.
+For example, enzymes found in laundry detergents help degrade stain-causing proteins, while lipases help dissolve fat stains.
+Thermotolerant and cryotolerant enzymes function in extreme temperatures, and are consequently useful for industrial processes where high temperatures are required or for bioremediation, which occur under harsh conditions, such as those in the Arctic.

-In the food industry, enzymes are used to convert starch to sugar, saving money by allowing sweeteners to be developed from more than just sugarcane.
-In the clothing industry, enzymes help reduce impurities in cotton and reduce the need for potentially harmful chemicals when tanning leather.
+In the food industry, enzymes convert starch to sugar, in order to make sweeteners from sources other than sugarcane.
+In the clothing industry, enzymes reduce impurities in cotton and depress the need for potentially harmful chemicals used in the leather tanning process.